AnonymouX47/term-image/README.md

 ## Usage

 ### Library
-See the [tutorial](https://term-img.readthedocs.io/en/latest/library/tutorial.html) for a more detailed introduction and the [reference](https://term-img.readthedocs.io/en/latest/library/reference/index.html) for full descriptions and details of the available features.
+See the [tutorial](https://term-image.readthedocs.io/en/latest/library/tutorial.html) for a more detailed introduction and the [reference](https://term-image.readthedocs.io/en/latest/library/reference/index.html) for full descriptions and details of the available features.

-_**PLEASE NOTE:** This project is currently at a stage where the public API might change without warning but significant changes will always be specified in the [changelog](https://github.com/AnonymouX47/term-img/blob/main/CHANGELOG.md)._
+_**PLEASE NOTE:** This project is currently at a stage where the public API might change without warning but significant changes will always be specified in the [changelog](https://github.com/AnonymouX47/term-image/blob/main/CHANGELOG.md)._

 ### CLI (Command-Line Interface)
-Run `term-img --help` to see the full usage info and list of options.
+Run `term-image --help` to see the full usage info and list of options.

 ### TUI (Text-based/Terminal User Interface)
 The controls are **context-based** and displayed at the bottom of the terminal window.
 Pressing the `F1` key (in most contexts) brings up a **help** menu describing the available controls (called *actions*) in that context.

-The TUI controls can be configured by modifying the config file `~/.term_img/config.json`.
-See the [Configuration](https://term-img.readthedocs.io/en/latest/viewer/config.html) section.
+The TUI controls can be configured by modifying the config file `~/.term_image/config.json`.
+See the [Configuration](https://term-image.readthedocs.io/en/latest/viewer/config.html) section.

-[Here](https://github.com/AnonymouX47/term-img/blob/main/vim-style_config.json) is a config file with Vim-style key-bindings (majorly navigation). *Remember to rename the file to `config.json`.*
+[Here](https://github.com/AnonymouX47/term-image/blob/main/vim-style_config.json) is a config file with Vim-style key-bindings (majorly navigation). *Remember to rename the file to `config.json`.*

 ## Contribution

-If you've found any bug or want to suggest a new feature, please open a new [issue](https://github.com/AnonymouX47/term-img/issues) with proper description, after browsing/searching through the existing issues and making sure you won't create a duplicate.
+If you've found any bug or want to suggest a new feature, please open a new [issue](https://github.com/AnonymouX47/term-image/issues) with proper description, after browsing/searching through the existing issues and making sure you won't create a duplicate.

-For code contributions, please make sure you read through the [guidelines](https://github.com/AnonymouX47/term-img/blob/main/CONTRIBUTING.md).
+For code contributions, please make sure you read through the [guidelines](https://github.com/AnonymouX47/term-image/blob/main/CONTRIBUTING.md).

 Also, check out the [WIP](#wip) and [TODO](#todo) sections below.
-If you wish to work on any of the listed tasks, please go through the [issues](https://github.com/AnonymouX47/term-img/issues) tab and join in on an ongoing discussion about the task or create a new issue if one hasn't been created yet, so that the implementation can be discussed.
+If you wish to work on any of the listed tasks, please go through the [issues](https://github.com/AnonymouX47/term-image/issues) tab and join in on an ongoing discussion about the task or create a new issue if one hasn't been created yet, so that the implementation can be discussed.

 Hint: You can filter issues by *label* or simply *search* using the task's name or description.

-For anything other than the above (such as questions or anything that would fit under the term "discussion"), please open a new [discussion](https://github.com/AnonymouX47/term-img/discussions) instead.
+For anything other than the above (such as questions or anything that would fit under the term "discussion"), please open a new [discussion](https://github.com/AnonymouX47/term-image/discussions) instead.

 Thanks! :heart:

 ## WIP
-- Change of image sizing unit (See [#16](https://github.com/AnonymouX47/term-img/issues/16))
+- Change of image sizing unit (See [#16](https://github.com/AnonymouX47/term-image/issues/16))
-- Support for terminal graphics protocols (See [#23](https://github.com/AnonymouX47/term-img/issues/23))
+- Support for terminal graphics protocols (See [#23](https://github.com/AnonymouX47/term-image/issues/23))
 - Support for more text-based rendering styles
 - Performace Improvements

 ## TODO

-Check [here](https://term-img.readthedocs.io/en/latest/library/index.html#planned-features) for the library and [here](https://term-img.readthedocs.io/en/latest/viewer/index.html#planned-features) for the image viewer.
+Check [here](https://term-image.readthedocs.io/en/latest/library/index.html#planned-features) for the library and [here](https://term-image.readthedocs.io/en/latest/viewer/index.html#planned-features) for the image viewer.

 ## Known Issues

-Check [here](https://term-img.readthedocs.io/en/latest/library/index.html#known-issues) for the library and [here](https://term-img.readthedocs.io/en/latest/viewer/index.html#known-issues) for the image viewer.
+Check [here](https://term-image.readthedocs.io/en/latest/library/index.html#known-issues) for the library and [here](https://term-image.readthedocs.io/en/latest/viewer/index.html#known-issues) for the image viewer.

 ## FAQs
-See the [FAQs](https://term-img.readthedocs.io/en/latest/faqs.html) section of the docs.
+See the [FAQs](https://term-image.readthedocs.io/en/latest/faqs.html) section of the docs.